ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ### Read from dynamic array(32 bytes value)
 Here things become slightly more interesting.
 It is the same mechanism as for fixed array, but with keccak256().
 1. To get the slot where the array element is stored - <ins>add keccak256 hash of the slot where array is declared</ins> to <ins>index of the needed element</ins>.
-Below will be 2 examples how to do this.
+Below will be 2 examples of how to do this.

  - This is a more easier and readable way, but it is not the best one, because we calculate hash in pure Solidity not in Yul.
 ```